-The Hear Us Reachout Challenge projects aims is 2 fold:
+The Hear Us Reachout Challenge projects aims and objectives are:

 The Reachout Challenge continues to go from strength to strength with more volunteers starting and discussions around providing more awareness sessions to local police and organisations it is an exciting era we approach.